-A morning routine for anxiety doesn't have to be complicated—start the day with deep, mindful breathing, where each inhale is a wave of calm, and each exhale releases your worries.
+It all starts with deep, mindful breathing—where each inhale is a wave of calm, and each exhale releases your worries.

 Gently transition into light stretches, letting your body awaken in sync with a calmer mind.
-Nourish yourself with a thoughtful breakfast, choosing foods that comfort and energize you.
+Next, nourish yourself with a thoughtful breakfast, choosing foods that comfort and energize you.

 Spend a few minutes journaling, transforming anxious thoughts into structured words on paper.
 And, if possible, step outside for a brief moment, connecting with the world and its natural rhythm, a reminder of life's larger canvas.